viblo/pymunk/docs/src/showcase.rst

         The quincunx (also known as a Galton board) created in Pymunk.

-        This is a Galton Board simulation programmed to run in three modes, with medium sized balls, small balls and large balls.
+        This is a Galton Board simulation programmed to run in three modes, with medium-sized balls, small balls and large balls.
 A bit of randomness had to be added to the ball elasticity and initialization positions, to aid with proper interaction with objects.